hl2guide/All-in-One-Customized-Adblock-List/README.md

 This list focuses on a "distrust website first" basis with an expected whitelisting on the users end for approved websites.

-This repo routinely has old commits cleared out since it updates so often (every two hours).

 ## Usage